-Eileen is survived by her significant other, Tommie Frye; her two brothers, Jerel and wife Sheila Babcock, and Wilbert Babcock; her sister Priscilla Wormwood, and several nieces. and nephews She was predeceased by her parents and her sister, Sylvia Davis.
+Eileen is survived by her significant other, Tommie Frye; by her brothers Wilbert and Jerel and Jerel's wife Sheila Babcock, sister Priscilla Wormwood, and several nieces and nephews.
+She was predeceased by her parents, Francis and Vivian Babcock, and her sister Sylvia Davis.